Additional Things to Know about Summer Camp at Mo

 We ask you respect our judgement on this issue and communicate with your camper through letters, e-mail, and/or care packages.
 Your campers will be writing home to you as well.
 However, remember that in a one-week session, you will probably receive their letters after they have returned home.
 If you have any questions or concerns, please feel free to contact us at any time.

 By Phone: (800) 460-4401

-The Camp Director is often away from the office on Camp business or working with your children.
-Feel free to leave a message and the Camp Director will always get back to you.
+The assistant camp director is often away from the office on camp business or working with your children.
+Feel free to leave a message and the assistant camp director will always get back to you.

 Office Manager – Extension 234